win0908/PySimpleGUI/README.md

 # PySimpleGUI
-create simple Apps using the PySimpleGUI library.
+ --> Create simple Apps using the PySimpleGUI library.